-Ordering a Certificate
+Ordering a Death Record:

 - Anyone with a personal or property right:

-- Divorced spouses – For Social Security benefits.
+- Divorced spouses For Social Security benefits

-- Immediate family members of a child for the biological father’s death certificate, even if the father is not listed on the child’s birth certificate.
+- Immediate family members of a child for the biological father’s death record, even if the father is not listed on the child’s birth certificate.
 Family may be able to prove paternity by some means to satisfy requirements of Social Security for benefits.

 The following can only order a “Short/Fact of Death” certified death record: